How to Convert Numbers to Currency String in javascript

 number format as currency string using toLocaleString in javascript

-toLocaleString convert the number to a localized currency string.
+toLocaleString converts the number to a localized currency string.

 Here is an example